IBM/ios-visual-recognition-app/README.md

 github "watson-developer-cloud/ios-sdk"
 ```

-For this starter, a pre-configured `Cartfile` has been included in the **(projectrootdirectory)/Cartfile** location
+A pre-configured `Cartfile` has been included in the root of the repository.
 Run the following command to build the dependencies and frameworks:

 ```bash
 $ carthage update --platform iOS